 1.1 Establishment of the project structures.

 The Advisory Group (AG) of the ReLOaD project in Albania includes 23 representatives from civil society and academia.
 The first introductory meeting of AG is organised on 18th of July 2017.
-While, the AG is consistently informed and consulted by e-mail for the milestones activities of ReLOaD.
+While, the AG is consistently informed and consulted through meeting organised and e-mail for the milestones activities of ReLOaD.

 The Project team in Albania consists of the Project Officer, the Project Associate and the Governance and CSO Associate.
 From May 2018 the project has been engaging continuously interns too.
 Their contribution has been valuable in several aspects of ReLOaD project.

 1.2 Organization of kick-off meeting

 Kick off meeting was organised in Tirana/Albania on 26th of May 2017, with the presence of around 60 participants from Delegation of European Union to Albania, Agency for Support of Civil Society, municipalities, civil society organisations, international partners, UNDP etc. The meeting aimed at informing all stakeholders on ReLOaD and discussing the modus of collaboration with all the partners.
 Both representatives from municipalities and civil society organisations ensure the staff for their collaboration and contribution during the implementation phase.